What is Push and Pull Marketing?

 We’re living in a digital age in which people will spend hours researching products and looking for recommendations online, so Pull digital marketing strategies are hugely important for brands to stand out as ‘unique’ in potentially saturated markets.

-Which is best?
 Push or Pull marketing?
+Which one is best?

 In reality, companies need to combine Push and Pull if they are to enjoy successful digital marketing strategies.